 Each ligand placement calculation comprised five steps.
 In the first step, a large number of discrete variations of ligand coordinates was created.
 Initial sets of orientations were created by one of two methods, either simple rotation and translation or a targeted placement approach, both of which are discussed in more detail in subsequent sections.
-In the tests described here, each set of ligand variations contained 10^{6} - 10^{9} members, reflecting rotational and translational movement as well as internal conformational flexibility.
+In the tests described here, each set of ligand variations contained $10^{6}$ - $10^{9}$ members, reflecting rotational and translational movement as well as internal conformational flexibility.

-Next, the large number of substrate orientations was reduced to a manageable number (< 20,000) using both a simple hard-sphere steric potential to check for backbone clashes and a set of user-defined geometric criteria for side-chain/ligand contacts.
-In this work, geometric criteria were defined to reflect the distances, angles, and torsions characteristic of important catalytic contacts observed in the crystal structures (Figure 1).
+Next, the large number of substrate orientations was reduced to a manageable number (< ~ 20,000) using both a simple hard-sphere steric potential to check for backbone clashes and a set of user-defined geometric criteria for sidechain/ligand contacts.
+In this work, geometric criteria were defined to reflect the distances, angles, and torsions characteristic of important catalytic contacts observed in the crystal structures (Figure 2-1).
 In designing an enzyme with no naturally existing precedent, ideal contact geometries would be based on chemical intuition and/or quantum mechanical calculations.
 The geometric criteria were applied as follows.
-For every ligand variation, each of the geometric criteria was tested for satisfaction by contacts from any possible amino acid side-chain conformation in all designed protein positions.
-If a ligand variation was not able to make at least one of each type of user-specified contact, that ligand variation was discarded from the set.
-After geometric and steric pruning, the ligand variations remaining were only those theoretically capable of making each of the user-specified contacts.
+For every ligand variation, each of the geometric criteria was tested for satisfaction by contacts from any possible amino acid sidechain conformation in all designed protein positions.
+If a ligand variation was not able to make at least one of each type of user-specified contact, that ligand variations remaining were only those theoretically capable of making each of the user-specified contacts.